viker98/Artist-Documentation/Documents/Perforce/PerforceFirstSetup.md

 ### [Back to the Table of Contents](../Perforce/General_InformationPerforce.md)

 # Perforce First Setup
-This doument will be used to show off the first time setup for users and should only need to be looked at once and after you would hopfully only need the [Login Tutorial](PerforceLogin.md)
+This document will be used to show off the first time setup for users and should only need to be looked at once and after you would hopefully only need the [Login Tutorial](PerforceLogin.md)

 # IMPORTANT
-**If you are accessing the Perforce server while not connect to a school WIFI like the ``uiw-students`` network or the ``uiw-resnet`` network you HAVE to use a VPN to access the perforce server.
+**If you are accessing the Perforce server while not connected to a school WIFI like the ``uiw-students`` network or the ``uiw-resnet`` network you HAVE to use a VPN to access the perforce server.
 If you need to access with a VPN here is a link with a explanation about how to do it made by Professor Li [here](https://github.com/Arbint/UIWPerforce/blob/master/Documentation/WorkingFromHome.md).
 If you have any questions about this step fill free to ask me about it**

 # Downloading the Perforce Visual Client and setting it up
-1. the first step is well... downloading the Perforce Visual Client or P4V which is what I will be calling it from now on.
+1. The first step is well... downloading the Perforce Visual Client or P4V which is what I will be calling it from now on.
 The link to download P4V can be found [here](https://portal.perforce.com/s/downloads?product=Helix%20Visual%20Client%20%28P4V%29).

 #

 2. After clicking the link you should see a webpage that looks like the image below.
-Their is only two  things you need to change before you click the download button the ``Family`` and the ``Platform``.
+There are only two things you need to change before you click the download button: the ``Family`` and the ``Platform``.
 For the ``Family`` tab you would choose what operating system you are using with your choices being ``Linux`` ,``macOS`` , and ``Windows``.
-After that in the ``Platform`` tab should if you chose ``macOS`` or ``Linux`` for your ``Family`` it should be fine but if you chose ``Windows`` then you will need to choose the option titled ``Windows(x64)(EXE)``.
+After that in the ``Platform`` tab should if you choose ``macOS`` or ``Linux`` for your ``Family`` it should be fine but if you chose ``Windows`` then you will need to choose the option titled ``Windows(x64)(EXE)``.
 After that you are good and can then just click the download button.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../Pictures/PerforceDownloadPage01.png" width = 600>